-In Scenario 2, the hypothetical closing price of the index stock increases and decreases by varying amounts on each hypothetical coupon observation date.
-Because in each case the hypothetical closing price of the index stock on the related coupon observation date is less than the coupon trigger price, you will not receive a coupon payment on the applicable hypothetical coupon payment date.
-Since this occurs on every hypothetical coupon observation date, the overall return you earn on your notes will be less than zero.
-Therefore, the total of the hypothetical coupons in Scenario 2 is \$0.
+In Scenario 2, the hypothetical closing price of each index stock increases and decreases by varying amounts on each hypothetical coupon observation date.
+Because in each case the hypothetical closing price of at least one index stock on the related coupon observation date is less than its coupon trigger price, only the minimum coupon amount will be paid with respect to each hypothetical coupon observation date.
+The total hypothetical coupons paid in Scenario 2 is \$12.54.